punkave/best-practices/CSS/articles/creating-and-naming-css-breakpoints.md

 Consolidating issues into common points will determine how many breakpoints are needed in adapting the website.
 This will depend largely on your specific design.
 The end result this step is a set of sizes `EM/PX/REM` where large, general changes must be made to accommodate the design.

 ## Naming Breakpoints
-It is helpful to think of the ["modifier pattern"](naming-css-classes.md) in naming CSS classes when thinking about names for your breakpoints.
+It is helpful to think of the [modifier pattern](naming-css-classes.md) in naming CSS classes when thinking about names for your breakpoints.
 Names should be visually relevant and somewhat general.
 You are _describing_ the state of the website at a given size.
 ```
-_ Anti-pattern _
+/* Anti-pattern */
 	- desktop
 	- tablet
 	- iPhone

-_ Pattern _
+/* Pattern */
 	- wide
 	- full
 	- narrow